devnull-cz/c-prog-lang/modules/namespace.md

-# Variable name space and scope
+# Variable namespace and scope

-Identifiers fall into several name spaces that do not interfere with one another.
+Identifiers fall into several namespaces that do not interfere with one another.

 These distinct classes are: